catarinacps/bropdox/README.md

 # **bropdox**
 A DropBox clone as defined in the final assignment for SISOP 2.\
-It is a 2 part assignment and we'll use the UDP sockets API for UNIX in the communication\
+It is a 2 part assignment and we'll use UNIX UDP sockets API in the communication\
 between the *Server* and the *Client* threads.

 **Collaborators**:
 - Henrique Silva